The following is re-posted from the “Bowers on Collecting” column on Coin Update

 Welcome to the latest installment in my series on the subject.
 I highlight some of those featured in the best-selling Whitman book, 100 Greatest American Medals and Tokens.
 This week I circle around to feature an artist and polymath who hardly anyone in numismatics had heard of until a study.
 The Eagle That Is Forgotten: Pierre Eugène du Simitière, Founding Father of American Numismatics, by Joel J. Orosz, was published in 1988.
-That was 30 years ago.
+That was over 30 years ago.
 Today he is a familiar figure to historians.
 As to his medal being highlighted someday, read on. . .

 Here is what was said in the 100 Greatest book, where he was featured in the introductory pages:

 The earliest numismatically inclined person in America for whom we have a fairly detailed biographical record was Swiss-born Pierre Eugène du Simitière (1737-1784), who settled in Philadelphia by 1774.
 Although he has no entry in the 100 Greatest sweepstakes, a mention of him here is essential to American medallic history.